How to Use the Solar Calculator

 Installing Solar Panels in Syracuse

 To achieve the maximum benefit from solar energy, it is recommended that you hire a licensed contractor experienced in solar installation.
 They will guide you through the entire process from sizing and designing a system suitable for your property to obtaining the necessary permits and overseeing the interconnection phase of the project.
 After receiving at least three bids for your project from reputable solar contractors and choosing one that you feel comfortable with, you should verify their credentials.
 Contractors doing business in the state of New York are required to obtain a license and certification in their respective fields and also carry liability and workers compensation insurance.
-A license search is available through NYC Buildings at www.nyc.gov or by clicking here.
+A license search is available through NYC Buildings at www.nyc.gov.

 Syracuse Building Department

 Permits for solar installation in Syracuse, New York can be obtained through the Syracuse Building Department, 233 Washington Street, Syracuse, NY 13202 (315) 448-8005.
 An online permit application is available by clicking here.